 "We call what we do 'elevating the ordinary'," says Tantoco.
 "We do our best to make the ordinary experience of buying groceries into a therapeutic, family bonding, personally rewarding and energising experience.
-The services we offer are tailor fitted to support not just the functional but also emotional needs of a cash-strapped, time-starved working mother."
+The services we not just the functional but also emotional needs of a cash-strapped, time-starved working mother."